Did you know there are literally hundreds of websites you can use to promote a book?

 Despite Buck Books not ranking so well in the Alexa Rankings, we’ve found they’re still the 2nd largest book promotion site when it comes to actually sending new book readers and sales with anywhere from a few dozen to a few hundred sales per promotion.

-You can read more about how Buck Books works here.
+You can read more about how this book promotion site works here.

 How to Use BookBub to Promote Your Book

 Want to learn more about Book Bub, the world’s biggest book promotion site for authors?
-Read more here about how to set up your BookBub author profile to help you sell more books.
+Read more here about how to set up your BookBub author profile and how this book promotion site can help you sell more books.